Hello-Pimster/pimster-interview/README.md

 To style your app, you can use whatever solution you like (css modules, style props, CSS in JS library).
 Don't spend to much time polishing your app 😉.

+# D-Day Presentation

+## What you will present
+Unfortunatly, won't be able to cover all the code you wrote.
+So you will present in the following steps :
+1. Present the full app and user flow
+2. Choose a specific feature that you implemened.
+Present the tech choices you made, the trade-offs ...
+3. Optionnaly, choose a difficulty you faced.
+Explain you it was blocking, the solutions you tried ...

+## Review Criterion

+In this section you will find a non-exhaustive list of things (not in any specific order) that we'll look at during the review.

+- Overall quality of code (consistency, respect of standards, readability)
+- Respect of project requirements
+- Visual quality (UI)
+- Project structure (repo & code organization)
+- Git usage (efficient usage of git)

 ## Bonus

 If you really want to, you can chose **1 or 2** extra features that you think the app would highly benefit from and implement them.